Tell us about yourself!

 Hence, I had to first learn to accept myself for who I am and develop a healthy sense of self-esteem before I could express myself truthfully and authentically.

 What is the one misconception/stereotype about singing that people always assume?

 “Supporting” the sound with your diaphragm and by pushing out the abdominal area.

 To what extent is it actually true?

-Is there anything you have always wanted to say about yourself or your job but nobody has ever asked?
+What is something that you’ve always wanted to say about but nobody ever asked?

 Have any questions or feedback?
 Contact us at firstname.lastname@example.org!